elliotttmiller/copilot/copilot.ai/README.md

 </p>

 ## 🖥️ AG-UI: The Agent–User Interaction Protocol
-Connect agent workflow to user-facing apps, with deep partnerships and 1st-party integrations across the agentic stack—including LangGraph, CrewAI, and more.
+Connect agent workflow to user-facing apps, with deep partnerships and 1st-party integrations across the agentic stack—including CrewAI, Pydantic AI, and more.

   <a href="https://github.com/ag-ui-protocol/ag-ui" target="_blank">